-This paper sets out the main text of London Councils' draft Business Plan for 2020/21.
-The content of this is at Appendix One which summarises the discussions which have taken place with Executive portfolio holders, shadow portfolio holders and collectively by the London Councils Executive on 3rd March.
+This paper sets out the main text of London Councils' proposed Business Plan for 2020/21.
+The content of this is at Appendix One.
+This both builds on the discussions which originally took place in February and March with Executive portfolio holders, shadow portfolio holders and collectively by the London Councils Executive on 3rd March, as well as more recent consideration amongst members and officers of how the plan now needs to evolve to reflect the changed landscape bought about by the impact of the COVID 19 pandemic.